rncbc/qpwgraph/docs/qpwgraph_patchbay-user_manual.md

 ### *Unpin* button ![Unpin](../src/images/itemUnpin.png)

 Used to make the connection temporary.
-The unpinned connection will disappear forever if another patchbay is loaded.
+The unpinned connection will not be dropped if the current patchbay is deactivated.

 ---